Jezebel (website): Univision and G/O Media

+Paste magazine

+On November 29, 2023, it was announced that Jezebel and Splinter were acquired by Paste in an all-cash deal; this deal includes both the archive of content and the Jezebel brand.
+Josh Jackson, a co-founder and the editor-in-chief of Paste, commented that they had not considered purchasing it until after learning of Jezebel's closure.
+The New York Times reported that Jezebel was sold without employees so Jackson "was aiming to first find an editor in chief for Jezebel and then hire writers".
+Adweek stated "Paste plans to rehire as many former staff as it can afford to" and that the outlet "will resume publishing within the next few days".
+This relaunch would have a standalone website distinct from Paste's website with Jezebel retaining "its signature voice, style and subject matter" but each outlet will link and highlight each other's content when "relevant to both audiences".

+It relaunched on December 11, 2023, under editor-in-chief Lauren Tousignant, who was interim editor of Jezebel's prior incarnation.

 Contents

 Founding editor Anna Holmes says she sought to create a counterpart to women's print magazines such as Vogue and Cosmopolitan.
 According to Jordan Michael Smith, Holmes "hated [Glamour's] worship of luxury, the lack of racial diversity, and the shallowness of women’s publications generally".
 The site was launched with the tagline "Celebrity.
 Sex.
 Fashion.
 Without airbrushing."
 Emma Goldberg of The New York Times describes the site's hallmark as "feminist cultural criticism, with an edge".

 A regular feature called "Photoshop of Horrors" documents retouched photographs in fashion magazines.
 On its first day of operation, Jezebel offered a $10,000 reward for the best example of a magazine cover photo prior to being retouched for publication.
 The winning entry, announced in July 2007, was a photo of country singer Faith Hill from the cover of Redbook.
 Jezebel pointed out 11 different ways the photo had been altered, including radically distorting Hill's left arm.

-A 2007 post by Tkacik says, "Jezebel is a blog for women that will attempt to take all the essentially meaningless but sweet stuff directed our way and give it a little more meaning, while taking more the serious stuff and making it more fun, or more personal, or at the very least the subject of our highly sophisticated brand of sex joke.
+A 2007 post by Tkacik said, "Jezebel is a blog for women that will attempt to take all the essentially meaningless but sweet stuff directed our way and give it a little more meaning, while taking more the serious stuff and making it more fun, or more personal, or at the very least the subject of our highly sophisticated brand of sex joke.
 Basically, we wanted to make the sort of women's magazine we'd want to read."
 One of the site's guiding principles, according to Holmes, is to avoid saying "misogynist things about women's weight."